Our Patients. Their Stories. Rich Regione

 He adds, “Now I don’t just drum for myself.
 I drum for thousands of kids every year.”

-His injuries were severe and multiple: a fractured hand, broken ribs, an injured shoulder and head trauma.
+His injuries were severe and multiple: a fractured hand, broken ribs, a punctured lung, an injured shoulder and head trauma.
 After being stabilized, Regione was transferred to Dartmouth-Hitchcock Medical Center.
 It took several hours before he regained consciousness and began to discover the extent of his injuries as well as the long road to recovery he had ahead of him.

 Regione quickly learned what good care he was in, from the Emergency Department to Physical Therapy, it came from many people throughout the Dartmouth-Hitchcock (D-H) system.